WeAnitTommyBruh/Colin-McRae-Rally-Recomp/README.md

 # How do i run it?

-1. Put your disc files in the disc folder.
+1. Run the scripts.
-2. Then go to build-release and run the executable files.
-3. Change your settings in the launcher if you want,connect a controller or use your keyboard.
-Then click play.
+2. Follow the steps.
+3. Once its finishes.

  If you want widescreen its in mods.

- # Whats been tested?

- Booting (ofc),fmv,controller,saving,racing,rally school and 2 player.

  # Found a bug?

- If you find a bug report it in issues with your exact pc specs.
+ If you find a bug thats not mentioned report it in issues with your exact pc specs.

+ # Roadmap

+ v0.2
+ - Fixing Game Speed Bug. - Fixing Stretch Bug. - Adding PGXP Geometry Correction.

+v0.3
+- Fixing problems with reshade. - Adding controller vibration on linux. - Fixing problems with two player mode.

+v0.4
+- Increasing render distance.

  # Screenshots